abhishekmallav/Project-Veridian/README.md

-# Mint-Remix
+# Project-Veridian

-## Mint Remix is a customization script for Linux Mint
+## Veridian is a customization script for Linux Mint

 To install just run the script